 45 days interest free on purchases

-Unfortunately, you’ll get a lower number of interest-free days on purchases than are available with some competing cards: up to 45 days each statement cycle rather than the more attractive 55 days.
-Having Up to 45 days on purchases before you need to pay off your balance is still more than satisfactory, but it’s one more point to bear in mind when comparing card offers.
+Unfortunately, you’ll get a lower number of interest-free days on purchases that are available with some competing cards: up to 45 days each statement cycle rather than the more attractive 55 days.
+Having up to 45 days before you need to pay off your balance is still more than satisfactory, but it’s one more point to bear in mind when comparing card offers.

-Three components to the annual fee, but two are waived in the first year
+Three components to the annual fee, but one is waived in the first year

-The package’s annual fee has three parts: Visa card ($150) + QFF points program fee ($50) + Amex card fee ($49), a total of $249.
-You can’t have the Amex card without the Visa card, but the fee for the addition of a platinum Amex card is particularly low.
+The package’s annual fee has three parts: Mastercard® card ($150) + QFF points program fee ($50) + Amex card fee ($49), a total of $249.
+You can’t have the Amex card without the Mastercard® card, but the fee for the addition of a platinum Amex card is particularly low.

 Compare similar card offerings